 Taking a Valletta food tour is a great way to get to know Maltese culture through its food traditions.
-If you are looking for one to take on your trip to Malta, the Valletta Street Food and Culture Walking Tour is a fun option to consider.
-This friendly, three-hour tour introduces you to the tastes and sights of Malta’s capital, with stories about its history and customs told between samples of various dishes and delicacies.
-Here’s our review of the experience after taking this popular Valletta street food tour.
+If you are looking for the right one to take during your trip to Malta, the Valletta Street Food and Culture Walking Tour is a fun option to consider.

 We took this Valletta food tour personally, we paid for it ourselves and we have not been paid for this review.
 This page contains affiliate links, which means we may make a small commission from bookings at no extra cost to you.
 We always given honest, genuine travel recommendations.

-Why take a Valletta food tour?
+Why take a Valletta street food tour?

 Taking a guided walking tour, whether it’s about history or food traditions, is the perfect way to introduce yourself to a new destination.
 We always begin a new trip with a local guided tour on the first day.